ronanmccoy/NextJS-and-Okta-Authentication-Demo/README.md

 # NextJS & Okta Example

 ## Getting Started
 This is a basic example of using Okta to authenticate users for a NextJS app.
-This does not implement a custom form, but relies on the standard log-in page to allow a user to log in.
+This does not implement a custom form, but relies on the standard Okta log-in page to allow a user to log in.

 ## Dependencies
 - a valid Okta account with an OpenID Connect app configured